 N. ONIROO SOLITAIRE (plus 21 MAGIC CODE cards)

-Note: A DREAM is made up of symbol cards and/or FREE cards (cards without images).
-These cards are placed facing a player.
-Or placed in the center of the table (see C1_03).
+Note: A DREAM is made up of SYMBOL cards and/or FREE cards (cards without images).
+These cards are placed face up in front of a player, or placed in the center of the table (see C1_03).

-- A player can have several dreams at the same time.
+- A player may have several dreams at the same time.

-- The first card played in the DREAM (SYMBOL card and/or FREE card) is the player's choice.
+- The first card played in the DREAM (SYMBOL card and/or FREE card) is chosen by the player.

-- The DREAM is completed by a varying number of cards.
-All that's missing for this DREAM to become a winner is... the WAKE UP card (see C1_05).
+- The DREAM is completed with a variable number of cards.
+All that is missing for this DREAM to become a winning one is... the WAKE-UP card (see C1_05).

 - Points are counted for each game.